- Scope of the Journal

 279 Biomedical Research Tower, 460 W 12th Avenue, Columbus, OH 43210

-Research Article: Fundamental subjects include, but are not restricted to, instrumentation principles, design, and demonstration, structures and chemical properties of gas-phase ions, studies of thermodynamic properties, ion spectroscopy, chemical kinetics, mechanisms of ionization, theories of ion fragmentation, cluster ions, potential energy surfaces, and modeling.
+Article: Fundamental subjects include, but are not restricted to, instrumentation principles, design, and demonstration, structures and chemical properties of gas-phase ions, studies of thermodynamic properties, ion spectroscopy, chemical kinetics, mechanisms of ionization, theories of ion fragmentation, cluster ions, potential energy surfaces, and modeling.

 Papers that report on an application should have as a principal focus the use of mass spectrometry to solve a qualitative or quantitative problem.
 Application subjects include, but are not limited to, structural elucidation, biopolymer sequencing, development or validation of new methodology, proteomics and other 'omics related research, and environmental and forensic measurements.
 Papers describing development of new software and its applications will be considered, but details and compilations of programs will not be published.
 A report of a routine application of mass spectrometry is likely to be better suited to a journal specializing in the subject of the application.

-Short Communications and Application Notes: Short Communications are brief descriptions of new and significant research.
+Short Communications and Notes: Short Communications are brief descriptions of new and significant research.
 Purposes include establishing priority in a new area, announcing an important discovery or development, inter alia.
 Communications must contain some experimental or theoretical justification for the ideas being presented.
-It is usually expected that a Communication will be followed by a full Research Article.
-Application Notes are brief descriptions of technical advances in sample handling, instrumentation, data processing, interpretation of spectra, etc., that will be of interest to some segment of the mass spectrometry community.
+It is usually expected that a Communication will be followed by a full Article.
+Notes are brief descriptions of technical advances in sample handling, instrumentation, data processing, interpretation of spectra, etc., that will be of interest to some segment of the mass spectrometry community.
 Short Communications will be published in separate sections at the beginning of each issue.
-Application Notes will be published at the end of an issue.
+Notes will be published at the end of an issue.
 Both will, insofar as possible, receive expedited handling.
 They may contain up to three single-column figures or tables (up to one page, total) and up to 2,300 words, including references and abstract.
 Space allocated to figures and tables may be replaced by text (~250 words per figure or table).
 Submissions exceeding these guidelines will be treated as Regular Articles.

 Letters to the Editor should be brief and may be edited for conciseness and clarity.
 Note that Letters to the Editor that comment on research findings previously published in this journal will be forwarded to the original author, who may rebut the Letter to the Editor.
 If the original authors respond to the Letter to the Editor, both pieces are often scheduled to be published simultaneously.
 Journal of the American Society for Mass Spectrometry will not accept Letters to the Editor that comment on research published elsewhere.